Miceuz/SolarCampingLentern/README.md

  * [Solar pannel](https://www.evita.lt/u-9045-saules-baterijos-modulis-6v-3-5w-165x135mm?search=saul%C4%97s) 6V, 3.5W

-These pannels available also at local suppliers looked like a good tradeoff between size and output power.
+These pannels available at local suppliers looked like a good tradeoff between size and output power.
 Besides, not a lot to choose from, really.
 I have measured them and they were outputing the rated power, but it dropped drastically with non-perfect orientation to the sun, thus it has to be derated significantly.
-I have guesstimated MPPT point of it to be somewhere at 80% of it's max voltage and measured the same with a potentiometer hooked up to it.
+I have guesstimated MPPT point of it to be somewhere at 80% of the pannel's open circuit voltage and measured the same with a potentiometer hooked up to it.

 ### Power